-The standard form of contract can be defined as a printed form and published by an authoritative body of the industry, which recognized by both parties in the contract reported by Singh (2011b), Kalsum et al., (2011) and Mahdi (2001).
+The standard form of contract can be defined as a printed form and published by an authoritative body of the industry, which is recognised by both parties in the contract as reported by Singh (2011b), Zolkafli@Zulkifli et al., (2011), and Mahdi (2001).
 The forms set out the terms or condition on which the contract between the parties is to be carried out.
-According to Singh (2011b) even as a small country, Malaysia boasts of quite a number of standard form of contract in the construction industry to name a few Public Work Department (PWD) series, Pertubuhan Arkitek Malaysia (PAM) series and Institute Engineer Malaysia (IEM) series.
-Each series offers different project owner/employer, type of project as well as the nature of project activities and financing involved reported by Zakaria et al., (2013).
-As highlighted by Singh (2011a) and Zakaria et al., (2013), the purposes of the standard of form contract are as follows:
+According to Singh (2011b) even as a small country, Malaysia boasts of quite a number of standard form of contract in the construction industry to name a few Public Work Department (PWD) series, Pertubuhan Arkitek Malaysia (PAM) series, and Institute Engineer Malaysia (IEM) series.
+Each series offers different project owner/employer, type of project as well as the nature of project activities and financing involved reported by Zakaria, Ismail and Md Yusof (2013).
+As highlighted by Singh (2011a) and Zakaria, Ismail and Md Yusof (2013), the purposes of the standard of form contract are as follows:

-- Provide the basic legal framework evidencing the legal relationship between the parties. - Furnish a mechanism for regulation the conduct of the commercial relationship between parties. - Put in place the administrative procedures necessary to effect the legal and commercial relationship between parties. - Establish the ambit of powers and duties of the contract administrators under the contract between the parties. - To facilitate the contractual arrangements between all players in a project.
+- 1. Provide the basic legal framework evidencing the legal relationship between the parties. - 2.
+Furnish a mechanism for regulation the conduct of the commercial relationship between parties. - 3.
+Put in place the administrative procedures necessary to effect the legal and commercial relationship between parties. - 4.
+Establish the ambit of powers and duties of the contract administrators under the contract between the parties. - 5.
+To facilitate the contractual arrangements between all players in a project.

-In summary, the standard form of contract is multifold governing not only legalities but also administrative issues to ensure that both parties are able to discharge and can actually discharge their side of the bargain through full performance as stated by Singh (2011b) and Zakaria et al., (2013).
-According to Wilkinson & Scofield (2010) identified that the choice of the standard form of contract is as having a significant impact on the achievement of time, cost and quality targets for a project.
-Zakaria et al., (2013) also add up that the selection forms of contract depend on the basis of pricing and the contract strategy that best meet the project objectives.
-Different types of a contract offer different ways of handling pricing, risk transfer, responsibility for performance, cost certainty, and complexity.
-Among the primary reasons attributed to these problems are the lack of clarity and use of legalese in the contract clauses as reported by (Heap et al. 2011).
+In summary, the standard form of contract is multifold governing not only legalities but also administrative issues to ensure that both parties are able to discharge and can actually discharge their side of the bargain through full performance as stated by Singh (2011b) and Zakaria, Ismail and Md Yusof (2013).
+Wilkinson and Scofield (2010) identified that the choice of the standard form of contract is as having a significant impact on the achievement of time, cost and quality targets for a project.
+Zakaria, Ismail and Md Yusof (2013) also add up that the selection of forms of contract depend on pricing and the contract strategy that best meet the project objectives.
+Different types of contract offer different ways of handling pricing, risk transfer, responsibility for performance, cost certainty, and complexity.
+Among the primary reasons attributed to these problems are the lack of clarity and use of legalese in the contract clauses as reported by Heap, Balamuralithara and Chong (2011).
 Therefore, understanding and using the suitable standard form of contract is necessary to ensure the process of managing the project goes smoothly.